 All thunderstorms produce lightning and have the potential for danger.
-Those dangers can include tornadoes, strong winds, hail, wildfires, and flash flooding, which is responsible for more fatalities than any other thunderstorm-related hazard.
+Those dangers can include tornadoes, strong wind, hail, wildfires, and flash flooding, which is responsible for more fatalities than any other thunderstorm-related hazard.

 Lightning is most dangerous because of its unpredictability, which emphasizes the importance of preparedness.
 Lightning often strikes outside of heavy rain and can even occur as far as 10 miles away from rainfall.
 Most lightning-related deaths and injuries occur when people are caught outdoors in the summer months during the afternoon and evening.
 The Office of Emergency Management’s (OEM) thunderstorms flyer (PDF) can help you start preparing.

 A severe thunderstorm is a thunderstorm with winds 58 mph or faster, or hailstones ¾ of an inch or larger in diameter.